|Resume / CV||Publications|

 In October 2008 Dirk was awarded a research scholarship from the Scientific Research Fund Flanders to cover a 6 month research visit to the Dept. of Electronics at Carleton University, Ottawa, Canada.
 There he worked on evolutionary knowledge based modeling of nonlinear devices.
 In March 2010 he successfully defended his PhD dissertation, thus obtaining a doctorate in Engineering Science from Ghent University.
 The tools he developed during his PhD are now used in many institutions, both commercially and academically.

 Finally, throughout his career he has always volunteered for outreach programmes.
-He has helped disseminate research to secondary schools, charities, and the general public.
+He is an official STEM Ambassador and has helped disseminate research to secondary schools, charities, and the general public.
 His interest in international development led him to participate in multiple hackathon-type events with a social dimension.
-He was part of the winning team at the 2011 Water Hackathon, won a special mention at the 2012 Rewired State Parliament Hack weekend, the organizer of the 2012 Random Hacks of Kindness satellite events (the only UK events), founder of SouthREACH, and founding member of the Taarifa.org organization.
+He was part of the winning team at the 2011 Water Hackathon, won a special mention at the 2012 Rewired State Parliament Hack weekend, was the organizer of multiple Random Hacks of Kindness events, the founder of SouthREACH, and founding member of the Taarifa.org organization.
+He is also an active member of the SoMakeIt Makerspace project.